adgramigna/chess-data/evidence/pages/index.md

 # Definitions

 ## General
+  - *Move*: One move in chess is considered a move by both white and black.
+So when we say the average game lasted 46 moves, white and black each averaged 46 moves.
   - *Endgame*: Major pieces + minor pieces less than or equal to 6
+  - *Game Openings*: Parsed directly from PGN annotated by Lichess

 ## Time pressure categories:
   - *no time pressure*: >= 5 minutes remaining on the player's clock